Songbird (horse): Retirement

 After the Personal Ensign, Porter said that he feared Songbird was not completely healthy, so arranged for her to be assessed at Rood & Riddle Equine Hospital.
 On August 31, he announced that she had damaged her hind suspensory ligaments, plus a lesion was found on a front distal cannon bone that could have proved catastrophic if she raced again.
 Dr. Larry Bramlage explained that the injuries probably occurred earlier in the year and were an example of how lameness in a horse can hide.
 "Horses that don't have any obvious problems but you know their performance is declining, usually you find more than one problem going on," he said.

 Porter announced that Songbird was being retired and would be offered for sale at the Fasig-Tipton November mixed sale as a broodmare prospect.
 Mike Smith said: "She was everything you'd want in a racehorse, everything.
 The balance, the speed, the stamina, the class, the heart, the try: she was just everything."

 Songbird was sold in November 2017 to Mandy Pope's Whisper Hill Farm for $9.5 million, a near-record price for a broodmare prospect (only Horse of the Year Havre de Grace, also sold by Porter to Pope, had ever sold for more).

 She was bred to Arrogate in 2018.
 On January 28, she had her first foal, a filly by Arrogate.
 In 2019 she was bred to leading sire Tapit.

+In 2023 Songbird will be inducted into the National Museum of Racing and Hall of Fame along with the first horse she was bred to, the late Arrogate.